 - Pit Crews: Riders are responsible for the actions of their entire pit crew.

-- Medical Insurance: Full Gas Sprint Enduro does not provide medical insurance for competitors, and we urge you not to compete without it.
+- Medical Insurance: Dirt Road, LLC or Full Gas Sprint Enduro does not provide medical insurance for competitors, and we urge you not to compete without it.
 Medical insurance is the sole responsibility of the competitor.